samiranne/l-space-flask/README.md

 heroku pg:psql
 ```

-For either of the above commands, if you get the error `You do not have access to the app project.`, specify the project name (`rationalist-library`) using the `-a` flag.
+For either of the above commands, if you get the error `You do not have access to the app project.`, specify the project name (`l-space`) using the `-a` flag.

-Note that there are alembic upgrade files in migrations/versions that applied these upgrades.
+Note that there are alembic upgrade scripts in migrations/versions that applied these upgrades.

 View error logs